pipe-dream/laravel-create/readme.md

 <kbd><img src="src/public/img/screenshots/api.png" width="400" /></kbd>

 ## Contributing
-In addition to the issue section we have a [Trello board](https://trello.com/b/R11mhfdy/pipe-dream).
+PRs and issues are welcome.
+In addition to the issue section we have a [Trello board](https://trello.com/b/R11mhfdy/pipe-dream) listing things that we need help with.
 To get started and get an overview check out [pipe-dream/docs](https://github.com/pipe-dream/docs)

 ## License